leshill/firebase-authn-authz-tutorial/README.src.md

 CSET

-At this point, clicking the link will generate an alert, but not actually sign the user out.
+Verify that clicking the link will generate an alert.

 Add a `signOut` method to the `FirebaseApp` class to actually sign the user out: